Gonimbrasia belina: Vernacular names

 The Latin name is sometimes given as Imbrasia belina, rather than Gonimbrasia belina.

 Identification

 The moths are large with a wingspan of 120 mm.
 Wings are fawn coloured through shades of green and brown to red, with two black and white bands isolating the eyespots.
 An orange eyespot is present on each hindwing.
 Males moths have feathery antennae, which are used to find a mate.
 Larvae are black, peppered with round scales in indistinct alternating whitish green and yellow bands, and armed with short black or reddish spines covered in fine white hairs.

 Biology

-Larvae eat a wide range of plants including mopane, Carissa grandiflora, Diospyros, Ficus, Rhus, Sclerocarya caffra, Terminalia and Trema.
-Mopane worm outbreaks defoliate shrubs, depriving game of browse.
+Larvae eat a wide range of plants including mopane, Carissa grandiflora, Diospyros, Ficus, Rhus, Sclerocarya afra, Terminalia and Trema.
+After hatching, mopane worm leave host plants without leaves, depriving browsing species of food sources.

 Habitat

 Widespread.
 Very common in semi-desert, bushveld and grassland.

 Life cycle

 Like most caterpillars, the mopane worm's life cycle starts when it hatches in the summer, after which it proceeds to eat the foliage in its immediate vicinity.
 As the larva grows, it moults four times in its five larval stages, after which the mopane worm is considered most desirable for harvesting.
 Provided that the larva has not been harvested after its fourth moult, it burrows underground to pupate, the stage at which it undergoes complete transformation to become the adult moth.
 This stage happens over winter, for a duration of 6 to 7 months, whereafter it emerges at the beginning of summer (November or December).

 The adult moths live only for three to four days, during which time they mate and lay their eggs.